Gathering detailed insights and metrics for @fastify/swagger

 1await fastify.register(require('@fastify/swagger'), { 2 swagger: { ... }, 3 ...
 4 refResolver: { 5 buildLocalReference (json, baseUri, fragment, i) { 6 return json.$id || `my-fragment-${i}` 7 } 8 } 9}

-) with a custom one.
-This allows you to create multiple documents by registering @fastify/swagger
+option.
+This allows creating multiple documents by registering @fastify/swagger

 multiple times with different transform